The Wife (novel): Plot synopsis

 On a plane, 35,000 feet in the air, Joan Castleman decides she is going to leave her husband.
-They are on their way to Stockholm where Joe Castleman, a world-renowned novelist, is to receive a prestigious literary award.
+They are on their way to Helsinki where Joe Castleman, a world-renowned novelist, is to receive a prestigious literary award.
 Joan describes her husband as "one of those men who own the world...who has no idea how to take care of himself or anyone else, and who derives much of his style from the Dylan Thomas Handbook of Personal Hygiene and Etiquette."
 For the forty years of their marriage, Joan has subjugated her own literary talents to support Joe's success, and now she wants to stop.

-The story takes the reader back to the 1950s, to Smith College and Greenwich Village, to the meeting of the Joan and Joe, the development of their relationship, and all the decisions and life turns that brought them to this point, following Joe's success and compulsive cheating—culminating in the outing of a shocking secret at the root of it all.
+The story takes the reader back to the 1950s, to Smith College and Greenwich Village, to the meeting of Joan and Joe, the development of their relationship, and all the decisions and life turns that brought them to this point, following Joe's success and compulsive cheating—culminating in the outing of a shocking secret at the root of it all.

 Background

 Wolitzer has expressed that when she was young, she assumed that sexism would slowly peter out, and become a relic of the past by the time she was grown.
-As a writer, Wolitzer is especially aware of sexism in the publishing word and became interested in exploring this inequality in a book.
+As a writer, Wolitzer is especially aware of sexism in the publishing world and became interested in exploring this inequality in a book.
 She says, "the idea of male experience being representative of general experience, and female experience being women’s experience only is depressing.”
 She has previously expressed her frustration with the limiting designation of “women’s fiction”—describing it as “that close-quartered lower shelf where books emphasizing relationships and the interior lives of women are often relegated.”
 Wolitzer decided to explore how differently the world treats men and women in the context of a marriage.
 She notes that she herself hasn't experienced this dynamic, but that her mother, Hilma Wolitzer, also a novelist, was termed a "housewife turns into novelist" when she published her first novel, a description that Wolitzer finds both condescending and interesting, as her mother described it: "it's as if she was Clark Kent going into a phone booth and sort of turning into a superhero".